niharikavashishtha/neurl-api/README.md

 ## NEURL API Shortening service

 NEURL is a scalable URL Shortening service.
-It provides clean RESTFul APIs to create short URL which are 6 character long Base62 string.
+It provides easy to use RESTFul APIs to create short URL which are 6 character long Base62 string.

 It can support upto 62^6 = 58 Billion different URLs.